Polish cuisine: Modern era

-With the fall of communism in Poland in 1989, a wave of new restaurants opened, and the basic foodstuffs were once again easily obtainable.
-This led to a gradual return of rich traditional Polish cuisine, both in home cooking and in restaurants.
+With the fall of communism in Poland in 1989, a wave of new restaurants opened, and basic foodstuffs were once again readily obtainable.
+This led to a gradual return of the rich traditional Polish cuisine, both in home cooking and in restaurants.
 At the same time, restaurants and supermarkets promoted the use of ingredients typical of other cuisines of the world.
-Among the most notable foods that started to become common in Poland were cucurbits, zucchini, and many kinds of fish.
-During communist times, fresh fish was available essentially only in the seaside regions.
+Among the most notable foods to become commonplace in Poland were cucurbits, zucchini, and many kinds of fish.
+During communist times, fresh fish was available essentially only in the seaside towns.

-Recent years have seen the advent of a slow food movement, and a number of TV programs devoted to cuisine, both traditional and otherwise, have gained popularity.
+Recent years have seen the advent of the slow food movement, and a number of TV programmes devoted to cooking, both traditional and modern, have gained in popularity.
 In 2011, a nostalgic cookbook (written in English) combining a child's memories growing up in the Gierek era with traditional Polish recipes was published in London.

-American food in Poland, most commonly McDonald's, KFC, and Pizza Hut, are declining in popularity as Polish people prefer their own cuisine, including fast food.
+American fast food in Poland, often McDonald's, KFC, and Pizza Hut, are in decline as Polish people prefer their own cuisine, including fast food.
 Meanwhile, doner kebabs are gaining popularity.
 Nonetheless, in most of Poland one can still get traditional and very popular Polish street food such as the zapiekanka, a pizza-like baguette with cheese, mushrooms, onion, ketchup, and sometimes meat.
 There are also many small-scale, quick-service restaurants which serve kebabs, hamburgers, hot dogs, and Polish kiełbasa (sausage).
 In the southern mountainous region, oscypek served with cranberry jam is a popular street food.

+In a 2023 survey on "100 Best Cuisines in the World" conducted by TasteAtlas, Polish cuisine was ranked 11th.

 Holiday meals

 Christmas dishes

-Traditional Christmas Eve supper called Wigilia is meatless (except for fish) and usually consists of barszcz (borscht) with uszka (small dumplings)—a classic Polish Christmas Eve starter—followed by dishes such as fried carp, carp or cod with apple and leeks, fresh salad, or carp in aspic.
+Traditional Christmas Eve dinner called Wigilia is meat free, though with fish and usually consists of barszcz (borscht) with uszka (small dumplings)—a classic Polish Christmas Eve starter—followed by dishes such as fried carp or cod with apple, leeks and raw salads.
 Traditionally, carp (fried or Jewish style) provides a main component of the Christmas Eve meal across Poland.
-Other popular dishes, eaten the next day, include pickled matjas herring, rollmops, pierogi with sauerkraut and forest mushrooms, fish soup, kielbasa, hams, bigos (savory stew of cabbage and meat), and vegetable salads.
+Other popular dishes, eaten on ensuing days, include pickled matjas herring, rollmops, pierogi with sauerkraut and forest mushrooms, fish soup, kielbasa, hams, bigos (savory stew of cabbage and meat), and vegetable salads.
 Among popular desserts are gingerbread, cheesecake, various fruits such as oranges, poppy seed cake, makowiec (makówki in Silesia), fruit kompot, and kluski with poppyseed and gingerbread.
 Regional dishes include żurek, siemieniotka (in Silesia), and kołduny, stuffed dumplings with mushrooms or meat from the eastern regions.